wangpin34/fs-h5/README.md

 Actuall it's only supported by Chrome, and also several envs which are using Chrome core like nwjs, cordova etc. It is still useful.

+It's created by es6, so you need to convert it by babel with specify preset.

+For simple usage, please download standalone release.

 ## Install